English vodka brand voted the world's best

 "If I had been an arrogant jerk, then the shops wouldn't have taken Tyrrell's crisps, regardless of how good they are.
 The owners wouldn't have wanted to see if the crisps sold.

-"So, certainly when you are starting your own business, the brand is your personality, you have to put your own magic into it."'Bit of fun'
+"So, certainly when you are starting your own business, the brand is your personality, you have to put your own magic into it."

 Another small business that recognises the importance of a good brand is bakery firms Nutty Tarts, founded and run by friends Rachel Warwick and Deborah Armiger.